apebl/yakblt/README.md

-# blt: Just A Bullet Game
+# yakblt: Just a simple bullet game

 [![Short video](short-mov.gif)](short-mov.mp4)

 [![Example pattern](pattern.gif)](pattern.mp4)

-A shoot 'em up game written in C++.
+A simple shoot 'em up game written in C++.

-I made it for an assignment a few years ago.
+I made it for an assignment in the past.

 ## How to play